lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline2.md

 #### Task - Feature Engineering

-Feature Engineering is a creative step.
-Besides using the existing data columns as features, users can add new features that might improve the forecasting performance.
-The process of creating new features is called "feature engineering".
+Feature engineering is a creative process.
+In addition to using existing data columns as features, users can generate new features to enhance forecasting performance.
+This process of creating new features is known as "feature engineering".

-In order to create new features effectively, it's often worthy to explore the data for more insights first.
-Let's look at some basic methods that Lady H. often uses in her data exploration.
+To create new features effectively, it's often worthwhile to first explore the data for deeper insights.
+Here are some basic methods that Lady H. frequently uses during her data exploration.

 ##### Data Exploration - Univariate Analysis
 Univariate analysis is to look at the statistics of each single data column, such as checking feature distribution and target distribution.
 This type of analysis provides an overall view of the data.
 For example:

 We can check the distribution of the forecasting target.
 From the sales plot we can see, there's some perfume sales appear to be 0, there is also a larger percentage of sales ranging between [100, 10000], and the distribution has a long tail of high value perfume sales.
 Starting from here, we can explore further to understand the reasons behind, which may help feature engineering.